teaxyz/chai/package_managers/crates/README.md

 - The cache logic in the database client is super complicated, and needs some better explanation...it does work though.
 - Licenses are non-standardized.
+- Warnings on missing users are because `gh_login` in the source data is non-unique.